 Some people (kindly) laughed at me when I told them what I was doing.
 But those raised eyebrows and little cynical chortles only added fuel to my fire.
 I was determined.
 I loved art and design; I wanted to support others, and I thought Creative Boom could be a huge success.
 I passionately believed in my venture.
 That passion kept me going when others assumed I would fail.

 Don't doubt yourself either.
 Even if you think there are loads of people already running great magazines.
 It doesn't matter.
 Find something you're passionate about.
 Believe in it with all of your heart and go for it.
 What's to stop you?
 Only yourself.

 3. Stick to your own values and voice

-By having confidence in who you are, what you're striving for and who you're talking to, you won't get lost amongst the competition.
+By having confidence in who you are, what you're striving for, and who you're talking to, you won't get lost amongst the competition.
 You'll stay strong and keep your niche audience happy.
-Believe me, there'll be plenty of people who love what you're doing.
+There'll be plenty of people who love what you're doing.

 One extra tip – based on any survey results or website stats, create a persona of your audience.
 Give that person a name, an age, an occupation, a location.
 Hell, even find a stock image of a person.
 Then type all of that out and print onto an A4 sheet of paper.
 Stick it above your desk, so you're always writing for that person.
 Mine is Sophie.
 She's 32 years old.
-Lives in London.
-Has just gone freelance.
-And is a graphic designer.
+Lives in London and has just gone freelance as a graphic designer.
 Now you try!